jaspervdj/patat/README.md

     between showing the original code block and the output.
 Defaults to `true`.
  -  `replace`: Remove the original code block and replace it with the output rather than appending the output in a new code block.
 Defaults to `false`.
+ -  `wrap`: By default, the output is wrapped in a code block again with the original syntax highlighting.
+You can customize this behaviour by setting `wrap` to:
+     *  `code`: the default setting.
+     *  `raw`: no formatting applied.
+     *  `rawInline`: no formatting applied and no trailing newline.

 Setting `fragment: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.